 Recently, the Glessner House has been switching over to geothermal heating and cooling.
 This is one of the most efficient ways to not only achieve indoor temperature control but also to regulate humidity.
 In Phase I, key components like pumps and fans were strategically tucked into closets and other areas not in public view.
 Activated in 2016, the system now delivers conditioned air to the parlor and other first floor rooms.
 Phase II, slated to start in 2021, will cover the rest of the museum, after Cook County and the Illinois State Historic Preservation Office give their stamp of approval to the plans.

 In 1892 the Glessners replaced their gaslights with electric ones.
 However, because the Glessner family had no air conditioning, they spent each summer at their second home (The Rocks estate) in New Hampshire.

 Green Upgrade Details

-In Phase I of the geothermal installation, two deep wells (boreholes) were drilled 500 feet down in the walled courtyard just south of the building’s parlor.
-A nested, concentric tubing array was used rather than a traditional wellfield since it is much more suited to the transfer of heat back and forth from the earth in a small space like the Glessner courtyard.
+The geothermal installation was divided into two phases based on available funding.
+In Phase I (2015), two deep wells (boreholes) were drilled 500 feet down in the walled courtyard just south of the building’s parlor.
+Nested, concentric tubing was used in Phase I because it was considered better suited to the transfer of heat back and forth from the earth in a small space like the Glessner courtyard.
+Phase II (2021) consisted of drilling four more 500-foot wells.
+This time conventional tubing was used after the design team determined that both types of tubes were compatible and that all six wells could fit into the courtyard.
 Heat is carried by fluid-filled lines running between the wells and indoor heat pumps, and through holes in the house’s foundation.